SRG '200 Francs' Initiative Rejected: Result & Fee 2027

 |---|---|

-Whichever way the vote goes, the media fee is only a small share of a Swiss household's fixed costs.
+Even after the reform, the media fee is only a small share of a Swiss household's fixed costs, and the CHF 23 cut in 2027 is modest.
 Other line items typically deliver far bigger savings:

 | Cost area | Savings lever | Realistic annual savings |